 This is where PEOs come in.

-A PEO, or Professional Employer Organization, is a third-party umbrella corporation that co-employs a client firm’s employees.
+PEO Health Plans Houston Tx can be provided by your local PEO (or Professional Employer Organization), a third-party umbrella corporation that co-employs a client firm’s employees.
 Typically, a PEO will have co-employment arrangements with many clients, thereby combining all of their clients' employees into a single, very large risk pool.
 The benefits of pooling together through a PEO-relationship for small businesses are tremendous.
 By creating a larger pool, PEOs can negotiate cheaper rates on behalf of their clients.
 The larger the pool, the more leverage, and as a result, the better the discounts available.
 One of the residual benefits of teaming up with a PEO has to do with employee retention and talent recruiting.
 By offering access to more affordable and more comprehensive benefits, client firms can not only attract top flight talent, but they’ll also be able to keep them.
 The perceptual benefits of lower turnover alone can be a tremendous boost for employee morale, and a solid start towards creating the kind of thriving and popular company culture all successful businesses large and small possess.

 In the era of Obamacare, PEOs continue to play a pivotal role in promoting growth in the small businesses sector.
 Evidence shows that employing a PEO can be the difference between achieving a new level of success or exiting the business sector altogether.